Deltares/dfm_tools/README.rst

 --------
 - register on PyPI, for easier install via pip (for regular users, not developers):
 	- https://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/quickstart.html#register-your-package-with-the-python-package-index-pypi
-	- also add version numbers (only master branch), git commit automatic minor numbers? (bumpversion comes with cookiecutter?)
+	- also add version numbers (only master branch), git commit automatic minor numbers?
+	- how is bumpversion activated, by python setup.py arg?
 	- also add changelog besides commit comments?
 - exclude dflowutil from pypi package?

 TODO
 --------
 - update license with Deltares terms
+- get xydata of stations upon retrieval of data
+- check order of values_all.stations and values itself if requested in wrong order
 - paths to project folders in test scripts are ok?
-- optimize intersect, calc box around line with angles between lineparts: https://svn.oss.deltares.nl/repos/openearthtools/trunk/python/applications/hydrotools/hydrotools/gis/shapely_tools.py
+- optimize intersect, calc box around line with angles between lineparts
+	- only calc inpolygon from subset of first lineboundbox filter
+	- only needs one line for inpolygonbox instead of two.
+Dan kan begin/eindcoord met rechte hoek (+90/-90) op het begin/einde ipv 0
 - add retrieval via depth instead of layer number (then dflowutil.mesh can be removed?) (refer depth wrt reference level, water level or bed level, z variable is not correct in dfm-mapfile yet)
 - retrieve correct depths:
 	- add depth array (interfaces/centers) to his and map variables (z/sigma layer calculation is already in get_modeldata_onintersection function)